usaid-cs/yesterday-i-learned/random.md

 1. Excel's SUMPRODUCT(row1, row1...) multiplies two rows together and gives you a sum.
 Good for weighted tallies.
 1. [This converter](http://www.kylesconverter.com/frequency/hertz-to-frames-per-second) claims that display FPS and refresh rate Hz are equivalent units (30 FPS = 30 Hz).
 1. You need your passport to renew your health card.
 And you need your drivers licence to renew your passport.
 And you need your health card to renew your passport. (just kidding)
-1. If you can't run a marathon, there is a [0.05k run](http://www.thebaltimoremarathon.com/race-information-2/05k-presented-by-98rock/) that you can join.
 1. Modern train/subway platforms have [stations that are higher than the rest of the track](http://www.gizmodo.co.uk/2017/05/its-official-the-bakerloo-is-the-hottest-london-underground-line/), so they naturally slow down when they enter the station, and naturally gain kinetic energy when they leave the station.
 This makes the station less hot, and need less ventilation.
 1. [Tire rubber simply becomes dust.](https://physics.stackexchange.com/questions/80371/where-does-the-rubber-go-when-a-tire-wears-down) Apparently the dust is minute in quantity, so it is not a big deal.
 1. [Anal Emma](http://www.slate.com/blogs/bad_astronomy/2013/04/29/analemma_the_position_of_the_sun_in_the_sky_changing_over_a_year.html) is the word for how the sun draws a [figure 8 in the sky](http://solar-center.stanford.edu/images/solar-analemma-140000-UTC.jpg) if you overlay its position every day at the same time of day.